Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 - Alcohol consumption (requires a deferral)

-How Much Is Breast Milk Worth?
+How Much Is Donor Breast Milk Worth?

 Some online sites claim buyers are paying over $2.50 per ounce.
 While many articles claim this, our research found the most common price listed is still $1 – $2 per ounce.